-Do not offset the Wrist Camera from the tool center point on the X and Y axes, or around the Z axis.
+Do not offset the Wrist Camera from the Tool Center Point on the X and Y axes, or around the Z axis.

-5.4.2.
-Mounting the Wrist Camera With a Gripper on Universal Robots
+3.4.2.
+Mounting the Wrist Camera with a Gripper on Universal Robots

-To mount a Wrist Cameraand a Robotiq adaptive gripper on a Universal Robots machine, follow these instructions, and refer to the figure below:
+To mount a Wrist Camera and a Robotiq Adaptive Gripper on a Universal Robots machine, follow these instructions, and refer to the figure below:

-- 1. Place the Wrist Camera (RWC-CAM-001) on the robot arm.
+- 1. Place the Wrist Camera on the robot arm.
 Align the Wrist Camera dowel pin with tool flange. - 2.
-Mount Wrist Camera on tool flange using the provided screws and lock washers. - 3.
-Mount gripper on the Wrist Camera using the provided screws and lock washers. - 4.
-Attach cable along robot arm.
-For details, see section Cable Management on page 23.
+Mount the Wrist Camera on tool flange using the provided screws and lockwashers. - 3.
+Mount the gripper on the Wrist Camera using the provided screws and lockwashers. - 4.
+Attach cable along the robot arm.

-Fig. 5-2: Mounting both a Wrist Camera and a 2-Finger Adaptive Robot Gripper on a Universal Robots robot.
+Fig. 3-2: Mounting both a Wrist Camera and a 2-Finger Adaptive Robot Gripper on a Universal Robots robot.

-5.5.
+3.5.
 Electrical Setup

-5.5.1.
+3.5.1.
 Pinout Interface

-The Wrist Camera interfaces with an end-effector (e.g. a Robotiq adaptive gripper) via a 10-spring pin connector located on its outer surface.
+The Wrist Camera interfaces with an end-effector (e.g. Robotiq Grippers) via a 10-spring pin connector located on its outer surface.

-5.5.2.
+3.5.2.
 Power Supply

-If mounting a 2-Finger Adaptive Robot Gripper on the Wrist Camera, the latter acts as a gripper coupling.
+If mounting a 2-Finger Adaptive Gripper or a Hand-E Gripper on the Wrist Camera, the latter acts as a gripper coupling.
 Therefore, only the Wrist Camera device cable is required to provide power and communication to both itself and the gripper.
-Wiring setups are identical whether you use the Wrist Camera alone, or with an end-effector.
+Wiring setups are identical whether you use the Wrist Camera alone, or with an End-Effector.

-Power and communication are established with the Wrist Camera via the 10-m high flex cable.
+Power and communication are established with the Wrist Camera via the 5-m high flex cable.
 It provides 24V power supply to the Wrist Camera and enables USB 2.0 communication with the Universal Robots controller.

-Follow these instructions to wire into the Universal Robots controller :
+Follow the instructions to wire into the Universal Robots controller:

 - 1. Turn off the robot controller.

-- 2. Connect the 10-m high flex cable to the robot controller.
-Use any available 24V and 0V slots.
-See Fig. 5-3
+- 2. Connect the 5-m high flex cable to the robot controller.
+Use any available 24 V and 0 V slots.

 - Connect the red wire (24V).

 - Connect the black wire (0V).